XtremeOwnage/Web/docs/blog/posts/Home-Improvement/2024-10-10-Bathroom-Floor-Replacement.md

 Will need to add another coat of paint, and then cut/paint trim to replace the trim.
 However- project is nearly completed.

-A threshold will be added too.
+A threshold will be added too, along with grout sealer after a week or so.

 ## Bonus - Closet Floor Replacement